 YES: Medicaid benefits, which are provided to the disabled and the needy, would probably be affected by a settlement.

-If you accept a lump sum settlement, you must report that to your Social Security caseworker within 10 days.
-Even if you choose to give away part of your settlement as a gift or a charitable donation, the government could reduce your Medicaid (as well as SNAP Food Assistance and Subsidized Housing benefits) or even seek reimbursement for the benefits you’ve received.
+Even if you choose to give away part of your settlement as a gift or a charitable donation, the government could reduce your Medicaid or even seek reimbursement for the benefits you’ve received.

 NO: Medicare benefits would not be affected because those are based on work history, not income or financial resources.
 However, a settlement may affect your Medicare premiums, and recipients must report those earnings.